Alexzihaohu/2021s1final/ccc.md

 - **Public Key Infrastructure**
   - A public key infrastructure (PKI) is a set of roles, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
 It is required for activities where rigorous proof is required to confirm the identity of the parties involved in the communication and to validate the information being transferred
 - **Certificate authority**
   - A certificate authority stores, issues and signs the digital certificates.
-A registration authority verifies the identity of entities requesting their digital certificates to be stored at the CA.
+A registration authority verifies the identity of entities requesting their digital certificates to be stored at the CA.
+- **Registration authority**
+  - A registration authority (RA) is an authority in a network that verifies user requests for a digital certificate and tells the certificate authority (CA) to issue it.

 ### Importance